Daryan97/pluma/README.md

 - Responsive design for mobile and desktop
 - SEO-friendly with sitemap and RSS feed generation

+## Demo

+A live demo of Pluma is available at [https://pluma.daryandev.com](https://pluma.daryandev.com).
+You can sign up as a new user to explore the platform's features (except admin functionalities).

 ## Setup

 1. Clone the repository: